Review of ultrasonic methods for monitoring, damage detection, and processing of lithium-ion batteries throughout their life-cycle: Capability gap analysis

-Ultrasonic inspection provides insights into electrode morphology, interfacial stability, and tracking battery state over operation at different conditions.
-One direction for future work on UT of electrochemical systems is to expand the work to the so-called next-generation cells, including fully solid-state cells \cite{schmidt2016situ, musiak2021real, huo2022evaluating, Sun2025ChemoMechanics}, cells incorporating lithium metal anodes \cite{musiak2021real, chang2021operando, huo2022evaluating, Chang2024Relating}, silicon anodes \cite{bommier2020SiGr, Sun2025ChemoMechanics}, other novel nanoengineered electrodes \cite{An2024Construction}, redox flow batteries \cite{chou2016novel, yan2023online}, sulfur electrodes testing for lithium-sulfur technology \cite{Sun2024SulfurCathodes}, sodium-ion batteries \cite{Laufen2024SIBUltrasound}, and lithium-ion capacitors \cite{oca2019lithium}.
-UT is a promising method for state detection for these next-generation cells for many reasons.
-For example, silicon anodes experience a volume increase of \SI{300}{\percent} when fully lithiated, which should result in an obvious change in the received ultrasonic signals.
-For instance, Sun et al.~used ultrasound to investigate the chemo-mechanical dynamics of silicon anodes in solid-state batteries, showing how metastable $\mathrm{Li}_x\mathrm{Si}$ phases lead to significant and irreversible porosity changes during cycling \cite{Sun2025ChemoMechanics}.
+Ultrasonic inspection provides insights into electrode morphology, interfacial stability, and tracking battery state for operation in different conditions.
+One direction for future work on UT of electrochemical systems is the expansion of the work to the so-called next-generation cells, including fully solid-state cells \cite{schmidt2016situ, musiak2021real, huo2022evaluating, Sun2025ChemoMechanics}, cells incorporating lithium metal anodes \cite{musiak2021real, chang2021operando, huo2022evaluating, Chang2024Relating}, silicon anodes \cite{bommier2020SiGr, Sun2025ChemoMechanics}, other novel nano-engineered electrodes \cite{An2024Construction}, redox flow batteries \cite{chou2016novel, yan2023online}, sulfur electrodes testing for lithium-sulfur technology \cite{Sun2024SulfurCathodes}, sodium-ion batteries \cite{Laufen2024SIBUltrasound}, and lithium-ion capacitors \cite{oca2019lithium}.
+UT is a promising method for state detection for these next-generation cells for reasons, as one may anticipate from the utility demonstrated by UT for conventional LIB state detection.
+For example, silicon anodes experience a volume increase of \SI{300}{\percent} when fully lithiated, which should result in a measureable change in the received ultrasonic signals.
+For instance, Sun et al.~used ultrasound to investigate the chemo-mechanical dynamics of silicon anodes in solid-state batteries, showing that metastable $\mathrm{Li}_x\mathrm{Si}$ phases lead to significant and irreversible porosity changes during cycling \cite{Sun2025ChemoMechanics}.